-Whether you’re a student planning to transfer to UA from another school or a currently enrolled UA student, here’s how to transfer in the credits you’ve earned elsewhere.
+Whether you’re planning to transfer to UA from another school or a currently enrolled UA student, here’s how to transfer in the credits you’ve earned elsewhere.

 How course credits are evaluated

 Whether you are a current UA student taking courses over the summer or a transfer student recently admitted to the University, if you are enrolled in a major within the College of Arts and Sciences, any courses you’ve taken at other institutions will be evaluated by A&S.

 For information about how specific courses taken elsewhere might apply to UA requirements, visit the transfer credit page of the University Registrar’s website.
 If you have questions about how courses might apply to your major requirements, contact the A&S Student Services Center.

 Does transfer work affect your grade point average?
 Yes … and no.